 §550.309.
 Nursing Director and Alternate Nursing Director Qualifications and Conditions

-(a) A center must designate a nursing director and alternate nursing director who meet the qualifications and conditions set out in this section and who have completed the DADS pre-licensing program training titled "Overview of Prescribed Pediatric Extended Care Center Licensing Standards in Texas."
+(a) A center must designate a nursing director and alternate nursing director who meet the qualifications and conditions set out in this section and who have completed the HHSC pre-licensing program training titled "Overview of Prescribed Pediatric Extended Care Center Licensing Standards in Texas."

 (b) The nursing director and alternate nursing director must have the following qualifications:

-(1) a baccalaureate degree in nursing;

-(2) a valid RN license under Texas Occupations Code, Chapter 301, with no disciplinary action;
+(1) a valid RN license under Texas Occupations Code, Chapter 301, with no disciplinary action;